 The Gerard Trail continues over the top of the falls, but instead of following it further, turn around and return to your car the same way you came, unless you are interested in a longer hike.

 While Pioneer Falls is far from the largest or most impressive waterfall in Venango County, this is still a nice hiking destination when water levels are high throughout the park.
+If water levels are high enough to visit this waterfall, also take the time to check out Plum Dungeon Falls while you are in the area.

 If you are looking for a little-visited hike in Oil Creek State Park to check out, this is definitely a great choice.